uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/Main Cast/Protagonists/Terzi Reef.md

 Can create an imaginary cause with an actual effect on any object the user senses.
 ___
 # Soul Inversion
-## Velto Oktae: Sign of the Basilisk - Death Simulation
+## Incomplete Velto Oktae: Sign of the Basilisk - Death Simulation
 ___
 Forces Death upon the opposing person infinitely and only ends when the opponent complies with death.
 ___